ibois-epfl/TSlam/README.md

 - `generate your custom stripes`: if you need a specific tags layout you can run the python script from the terminal (from UNIX):
   `calibration_webcam.yml -voc ../../orb.fbow -out test`

-## TSlam vocabulary
-To be fully functional, TSlam needs a vocabulary that can be downloaded [here](https://zenodo.org/record/7738721/files/orb.fbow?download=1) and stored preferably into the folder `TSlam/assets/voc/orb.fbow`.

 ## Build
 ```bash
 # install library (compile from source opencv 4.5.5)